bezabu/bb-battleships/README.md

 - Ship placement

   - Test: Enter one letter or number.
-    - Result: The appropriate message is displayed and the user is prompted to try again.
+    - Result: The appropriate message is displayed, and the user is prompted to try again.

   - Test: Enter three or more characters.
-    - Result: The appropriate message is displayed and the user is prompted to try again.
+    - Result: The appropriate message is displayed, and the user is prompted to try again.

   - Test: Enter two letters.
-    - Result: The appropriate message is displayed and the user is prompted to try again.
+    - Result: The appropriate message is displayed, and the user is prompted to try again.

   - Test: Enter two numbers.
-    - Result: The appropriate message is displayed and the user is prompted to try again.
+    - Result: The appropriate message is displayed, and the user is prompted to try again.

   - Test: Enter a number followed by a letter.
-    - Result: The appropriate message is displayed and the user is prompted to try again.
+    - Result: The appropriate message is displayed, and the user is prompted to try again.

-  - Test: Enter a coordinate with a letter outside of the grid (Z1).
+  - Test: Enter a coordinate with a letter outside the grid (Z1).
-    - Result: The appropriate message is displayed and the user is prompted to try again.
+    - Result: The appropriate message is displayed, and the user is prompted to try again.

-  - Test: Enter a coordinate with a number outside of the grid (A9).
+  - Test: Enter a coordinate with a number outside the grid (A9).
-    - Result: The appropriate message is displayed and the user is prompted to try again.
+    - Result: The appropriate message is displayed, and the user is prompted to try again.

   - Test: Enter a coordinate that is inside the grid as letter-number.
     - Result: The coordinate is accepted and a "@" is shown in the correct grid location.
-The ships remaining message has updated.
+The ships remaining message has been updated.

   - Test: Enter a coordinate that has already been used.
-    - Result: The appropriate message is displayed and the user is prompted to try again
+    - Result: The appropriate message is displayed, and the user is prompted to try again

   - Test: Continue entering coordinates for each grid size until the game begins.
     - Result: The correct number of ships are allocated for each grid size.
 The "@" shown turns white once the game begins.